 Dogs can eat avocado flesh, if they like it, without problems.
-The reason some say not to give avocados to dogs is because avocados are known to contain a toxin called persin, which is quite dangerous to other animals like horses and birds but is in fact harmless to dogs in small amounts.
+The reason some say not to give avocados to dogs, or that avocados are bad for dogs, is because avocados are known to contain a toxin called persin, which is quite dangerous to other animals like horses and birds but is in fact harmless to dogs in small amounts.
 Avocados hold the highest concentrations of persin in their leaves, thick skin, and pits; avocado flesh contains low levels of this chemical – a negligible amount for most humans, and for most dogs too.
 We don’t eat the leaves, skin, or pits of avocados, so don’t give these to your dog.
 A few thin slices of fresh avocado over your dog’s dinner, or as a nutrient-rich treat, however, will be fine for your dog, unless of course he has a food allergy to it.

 If you happen to live in the right climate and have access to avocado trees, whether on your property, a neighbor’s property, or out in the community, you are probably already aware of dogs’ tolerance to the fruit.
 Dogs will munch happily on avocados, usually avoiding the skin and pits on their own (both parts are notoriously tough and hard, and probably don’t taste very good).
 This doesn’t mean you should let your avocado-eating dog scarf them down unsupervised, however.
 Avocado pits present a serious choking hazard to dogs, and some do try to chew or swallow them.

 Even if you know your dog only tries to eat the avocado flesh, you should still limit the amount of avocado your dog gets.
 Too much avocado can cause gastrointestinal upset in dogs (and people) – vomiting, diarrhea, or sometimes both.
+How much avocado is too much?
 One avocado should be fine for a medium-size dog, but two or three in a day?
-That is too many avocados for a dog.
+That is far too many avocados for a dog.

-Keep in mind the nutritional make-up of avocados.
-One medium-size avocado contains roughly 320 calories and 29 grams of fat.
+Also, keep in mind the nutritional make-up of avocados.
+One medium-sized avocado contains roughly 320 calories and 29 grams of fat.
 Yes, it’s the “good” fat, but it is still fat that must count towards your dog’s daily nutritional intake.
 Therefore, a dog who needs to lose weight, or has pancreatitis, should not eat avocados (consult your vet, as always).

 Commercial Avocado Dog Food